 Risks of options.
 The Funds' options investments involve certain risks, including general risks related to derivative instruments.
 There can be no assurance that a liquid secondary market on an exchange will exist for any particular option, or at any particular time, and the Funds may have difficulty effecting closing transactions in particular options.
 Therefore, a Fund would have to exercise the options it purchased in order to realize any profit, thus taking or making delivery of the underlying reference instrument when not desired.
 A Fund could then incur transaction costs upon the sale of the underlying reference instruments.
-Similarly, when a Fund cannot affect a closing transaction costs upon the sale of the underlying reference instruments.
-If a Fund would be required to take delivery and would incur transaction costs upon the sale of the underlying reference instruments purchased.
+Similarly, when a Fund cannot affect a closing transaction with respect to a put option it wrote, and the buyer exercises, such Fund would be required to take delivery and would incur transaction costs upon the sale of the underlying reference instruments purchased.
 If a Fund, as a covered call option writer, is unable to affect a closing purchase transaction in a secondary market, it will not be able to sell the underlying reference instrument until the option expires, it delivers the underlying instrument upon exercise, or it segregates enough liquid assets to purchase the underlying reference instrument at the marked-to-market price during the term of the option.
 When trading options on non-U.S. exchanges or in the OTC market, many of the protections afforded to exchange participants will not be available.
 For example, there may be no daily price fluctuation limits, and adverse market movements could therefore continue to an unlimited extent over an indefinite period of time.